Quality Management Plan Template & Sample Project Example

 - The form advice, preferably with dates, and to whom this advice will be provided should also need to mention here.

-In this section, mention the process that should be used for changes which need to be approved.
+In this Sample Quality Management Plan, mention the process that should be used for changes which need to be approved.
 Any changes to output specifications need to be controlled through a change process which should include:

 - A structured process to facilitate the change to the system.